-Being presented with a counter offer from your employer can be likened to a last ditch attempt from your partner — pleading to stay together — after you've just told them you want to breakup.
+Being presented with a counter offer from your employer can be likened to a last ditch attempt from a partner — pleading to stay together — after you've just told them you want to breakup…

 You’ll likely consider it because you feel flattered by their reconfirmed commitment to you, comfort in familiarity and routine, as well as a possible discomfort in hurting the feelings of someone you have built a relationship with.
-Ultimately it leaves you confused and questioning what it is you really want.
 But chances are that if you were ready to break up with them, and had objectively identified reasons to, then you need to follow through with it.

 1. Reflect on why you started looking for a new job

 What was the reason that you wanted a new job?
-Perhaps it was when you realised that your current role wasn’t challenging you enough, the projects didn’t align with your area of interest, or the realistic career path on offer was uninspiring.
-When considering a counteroffer, ask yourself whether it is realistic that the underlying issues you identified with your role are going to change.
+Perhaps it was when you realised that your current role wasn’t challenging you enough, company culture wasn’t right for you, the projects didn’t align with your area of interest, or the realistic career path on offer was uninspiring.
+When considering a counter offer, ask yourself whether it is realistic that the underlying issues you identified with your role are going to change.

 2. Will the counter offer resolve the issues?

-The intent to change them might exist, but is it actually going to happen?
+The intent to change them might exist, but is it realistically going to happen?
 If the honest answer is no, then staying in your current role is like treading water.
 It’s much better for everyone, including yourself, if what you’re needing from a job can be provided by your current place of work.
-However, that’s not always possible, and finding a role that has what you need, whether it’s more responsibility, a different structure or just a different role all together will help you develop and grow in your career.
+However, that’s not always possible, and finding a role that has what you need, whether it’s more responsibility, a different structure or just a different role all together will help your professional growth.

 3. How important is the money?